KarlTheCool/karlthecool.github.io/README.md

 * Be a hub for people snooping from one account/project to another.
 * Don't die if Javascript is disabled
+* Overall, push scriptless markup as far as I can so I'm not reinventing the wheel next time I use a framework.

 ## Why didn't you use React, Framework, pre-processor, etc?